A Little Excitement Across the Horizon: Results

-\emph{Results ---} We present here graphs of the response as the detector falls close to and in the black hole; numerical implementation is given in the Supplemental Material.
+We present here graphs of the response as the detector falls close to and in the black hole.
+The numerical implementation is described in Appendices \ref{app:radial-numerical} and~\ref{app:convergence}.

 First, we plot in Figure \ref{fig:vacuumgraph} the response function as a function of $r_{mid}=r(\tau_{mid}),$ for detector frequency $\Omega = 5/(2M)$, and switching time $\Delta = 0.3\times 2M$, with respect to all three states.
-Far from the horizon, the response function approaches that of a detector in flat space: for the B and U states, the asymptotic value is the flat space vacuum value~$F_{vac}\approx 0.0334638$, and for the H state, the asymptotic value is the flat space thermal vacuum value $F_{\beta}\approx 0.0334861$ in the Hawking temperature $1/(8\pi M)$ (these values are computed in the Supplemental Material).
+Far from the horizon, the response function approaches that of a detector in flat space: for the B and U states, the asymptotic value is the flat space vacuum value~$F_{vac}\approx 0.0334638$, and for the H state, the asymptotic value is the flat space thermal state value $F_{\beta}\approx 0.0334861$ in the Hawking temperature $1/(8\pi M)$ (these values are computed in Appendix~\ref{app:minkowski-comparison}).
 This is as expected: note that the difference between the H and U states arises because the H state is in equilibrium with a thermal bath that extends to infinity, whereas in the U state the black hole is emitting net radiation whose intensity falls off far from the hole.
 We likewise see that the response in the B state falls off as the horizon is approached.
 The maximum departure from these asymptotic values is of the order of parts per thousand.
 This shows that the major part of the response in our parameter range is due to the finiteness of the time interval during which the detector operates.

 We also observe (for H and U) a small but discernible peak in the response as the detector crosses the horizon.
-Although this region involves some numerical subtlety in the matching in \eqref{eq:F-H-up-continued} across the horizon, we have checked (see Supplemental Material) that the peak is robust on varying the numerical parameters.
+Although this region involves some numerical subtlety in the matching in \eqref{eq:F-H-up-continued} across the horizon, we have checked (see Appendix~\ref{app:convergence}) that the peak is robust on varying the numerical parameters.
+We shall address the origins of this peak in Section~\ref{sec:peak-physical}.

+Enhancement of radiation seen by an infalling observer approaching the horizon has been noted previously using an effective temperature function~\cite{Barbado:2011dx}, and a near-horizon discussion based on the equivalence principle has been given in~\cite{Ben-Benjamin:2019opz}.
+The relationship with our approach remains an interesting open question.

 Next, we plot in Figure \ref{fig:deltagraph} the response for selected values of $\Delta$ in the H state.
 We again observe a small but discernible peak in the response that is $\Delta$-dependent.
 A curious tradeoff becomes visible: if $\Delta$ is too small, the finer features of the states are overwhelmed by switching effects \cite{Fewster:2016ewy}; but $\Delta$ cannot be too large since the detector cannot remain `switched on' at the $r=0$ singularity.
 These facts conspire to limit detector sensitivity to the state of the field.
 (In fact, since the B state is defined only outside the horizon, sensitivity in that case is reduced even further.)